Registration: General Information

 Appeal of Denial

-A student may request consideration of a previously denied petition.
-The Appeal of Denial is considered to be the second and final level of review.
+A student may request reconsideration of a previously denied petition.
+The Appeal of Denial is the final level of review.
 An Appeal of Denial petition must be accompanied by additional documentation, including a typed personal statement; documentation of extenuating circumstances; and any other information not provided for the initial petition.
-Appeal of Denial petitions must be acted upon prior to the expiration of the two-year limitation for previously denied petitions.
+Appeal of Denial petitions must be acted upon prior to the expiration of the two-year limitation for the previously denied petition.

 Appeal of Dismissal

 A student who has been dismissed for academic reasons may petition to be reinstated for the subsequent academic semester.
-The student’s petition must be accompanied by supporting documentation and a typed, personal statement that addresses his/her academic performance.
-A student may appeal a dismissal a maximum of three times.
-A student who is academically dismissed and has been separated from the college for one or more academic semesters must petition for Readmission.
+A student may appeal a maximum of three dismissals; further appeals will not be considered.
+A student who is academically dismissed and has been separated from the college for one or more academic semesters must instead petition for Readmission.

 Excess Credit Allowance

-To be eligible for excess credit allowance, a student must have a minimum of a Grade Point Average (GPA) of 3.0 or better, and have no outstanding Incomplete (INC) grades.
+For students in good academic standing, the maximum number of credits for the Fall and Spring Semesters is 18; for the Winter Session, 4; for Summer Session I and Extended Summer Session, 6; for Summer Session II, 6.
+A student may petition for an excess credit allowance to exceed these limits.
+To be eligible for excess credit allowance, a student must have a minimum of a Grade Point Average (GPA) of 3.0 or better at York College, and have no outstanding Incomplete (INC) grades.

 Extension of Incomplete (INC) Grade

-A student may petition to extend the deadline to complete coursework by the 6th week of the subsequent semester.
+A student may petition to extend the deadline to complete work for courses in which an INC grade has been assigned.
 The student must submit documentation of the extenuating circumstance that is preventing completion of the coursework by the published deadline.
-Written instructor support must be attached to the petition.
+Written instructor and/or department support must be attached to the petition.

 A student may appeal a grade to the Committee within the first six weeks of the academic semester subsequent to receiving the grade.